 - review the success of AIMS’ IPS entry by reference to community feedback and compliance review processes.

 3. Establishing an information publication scheme

-AIMS’ Commercial Services Group is responsible for managing AIMS’ compliance with the IPS, with support from the following AIMS functions:
+AIMS’ Legal Services is responsible for managing AIMS’ compliance with the IPS, with support from the following AIMS functions: